AI Graphic Organisers: Visual Thinking Tools

 Graphic organisers aren't just for younger learners.
 Key Stage 4 and A-Level learners benefit from visual structures as content gets harder.
 They can use tools to map arguments (Novak, 1998) or history (Ausubel, 1968).
 Visuals clarify complexity at all levels (Winn, 1991).

-Teachers also frequently assume that any visual diagram will work for any given task.
-This leads to the overuse of basic spider diagrams.
-A generic mind map is ineffective for showing a step-by-step process or a strict hierarchy.
-The visual structure must match the cognitive function exactly.
-If the task is comparison, the teacher must generate a double-bubble map or a Venn diagram.
+Teachers often assume that any visual diagram will work for any task.
+This can lead to too many basic spider diagrams.
+A generic mind map does not work well for a step-by-step process or a strict hierarchy.

 Graphic organisers should support, not conclude, lessons.
 They help the learner write independently or explain ideas, (Bromley et al., 1995).
 Ending a lesson after box-filling wastes the tool's teaching potential, (Fisher & Frey, 2008).